Louis Hayward

-Louis Charles Hayward (19 March 1909 – 21 February 1985) was a Johannesburg-born, British-American actor.
+Louis Charles Hayward (19 March 1909 – 21 February 1985) was a South African-born, British-American actor.

-Biography
+Early life, family and education

-Born in Johannesburg, Louis Hayward lived in South Africa and was educated in France and England, including Latymer Upper School in Hammersmith, London.
-He spent some time managing a night club but wanted to act and bought into a stock company.
+Louis Hayward was born in Johannesburg and raised in South Africa.
+However, he was educated in France and England, including Latymer Upper School in Hammersmith, London.

-English career
+Career

+Hayward spent some time managing a nightclub but wanted to act and bought into a stock company.

+England

 He became a protégé of Noël Coward and began appearing in London in plays such as Dracula and Another Language.
-He was in the Sir Gerald du Maurier stage play, The Church Mouse.
+He was in the Sir Gerald du Maurier stage play The Church Mouse.

-He started being cast in some British films of the early 1930s, such as Self Made Lady (1932) and The Man Outside (1933).
+Hayward started being cast in some British films of the early 1930s, such as Self Made Lady (1932) and The Man Outside (1933).
 He had the lead role in Chelsea Life (1933) and supporting parts in Sorrell and Son (1933), The Thirteenth Candle (1933) and I'll Stick to You (1933).

-He appeared in a Coward musical Conversation Piece (1934) and had the lead in The Love Test (1935), directed by Michael Powell.
+He appeared in a Coward musical, Conversation Piece (1934) and had the lead in The Love Test (1935), directed by Michael Powell.